Kansas Deed Forms (4)

 Quit Claim Deed – Transfers real estate between two parties without any guarantee that the property is free of encumbrances.

-Special Warranty Deed – Conveys property to a grantee with the warranty that there are no claims against it on the grantor’s account.
+Special Warranty Deed – Conveys property to a grantee with the warranty that there are no claims or encumbrances from the grantor’s ownership period.

-Transfer on Death Deed – Transfers a property’s ownership to an heir while allowing the grantor to maintain full property rights during their lifetime.
+Transfer on Death Deed – Transfers a property’s ownership to a beneficiary while allowing the grantor to maintain full property rights during their lifetime.

 Download: PDF